labordynamicsinstitute/rampnoise/rampdist.md

 First proposed by [Evans, Zayatz and Slanta (1998)](http://www.jos.nu/Articles/abstract.asp?article=144537), multiplicative input noise infusion (henceforth simply "noise infusion") is used as a disclosure-avoidance measure.
 See also [our implementation](https://ideas.repec.org/h/nbr/nberch/0485.html) in the [Quarterly Workforce Indicators](http://lehd.ces.census.gov/data) (published in 2009, but first implemented in 2003).

+This repository illustrates noise infusion with some toy data.
+Please feel free [to fork it](https://github.com/larsvilhuber/rampnoise/) and play with it.

+# Creating toy data

 Let's generate some random data:

 ```r